Organizational Excellence

 Staff continue integrating critical elements of the County’s pilot Cultural Competency in Emergency Management course into EOC courses.
 Staff will work with the County’s Office of Equity to develop specific training for EOC/DOC staff for cultural responsiveness in emergency operations.

-The program is supported via an ongoing DEM operating budget and HR LMS contracted services.
-Existing DEM staff are providing program management and oversight.
+The program is supported by an ongoing DEM operating budget and HR LMS contracted services.
+Existing DEM staff provide program management and oversight.